Microwave defrosting: how to use the defrost setting

-Have you ever been thinking about dinner, only to realize that you forgot to take your main entrée out of the freezer?
-Defrosting food can take time, but fortunately there’s a kitchen appliance that can help you get dinner on the table in time.
+Have you ever been thinking about dinner, only to realize that you forgot to take your main dish out of the freezer?
+Defrosting food can take a while, but fortunately there’s a kitchen appliance that can help you get dinner on the table in time.
 When done properly, microwave defrosting is a safe, easy way of getting meat, vegetables and other foods ready to cook.

-Most microwaves have a defrost setting that lowers the appliances power between 30 to 50 percent.
+Many microwaves have a defrost setting that lowers the appliance’s power between 20 to 30 percent.
 This allows the microwave to defrost food without cooking it, which allows you to thaw frozen food more quickly than in the fridge.

 Is microwave defrosting safe?

 You may have heard some people warn against microwave defrosting in the name of food safety.
 This is because improper defrosting can put food into the “danger zone,” a temperature range that allows for the growth of dangerous bacteria.
 To avoid this, don’t let defrosted foods sit around – instead, remove them from the microwave and start cooking them right away.

 When most people think of microwave defrosting, they generally have meat in mind.
 If you want to use your microwave to defrost chicken, steak, pork or fish, follow these steps:

 Remove your meat from the freezer.
 Defrost times depend on the approximate weight of your food, so check the label or weigh your item.

 Meat defrost times by weight